-Anita Ratnam trained in Bharatanatyam under Adyar K Lakshman (1969 – 1978), and further strengthened her dance vocabulary with a post graduate diploma at Kalakshetra, Chennai (1974 – 1976), under S Sarada and Sarada Hoffman.
+She trained in Bharatanatyam under Gurus Rajee Narayan and Adyar K Lakshman (1969 - 1978), further strengthening her dance vocabulary with a post graduate diploma at Kalakshetra, Chennai (1974 – 1976), under S Sarada and Sarada Hoffman.
 Trained also in the Kerala dance-theatre traditions of Mohiniattam under Guru Chinna Ammu Ammal and Kathakali under Guru Balasubramaniam Warier (1968 – 1978), Anita as a performer and choreographer, embraces both the traditional and contemporary streams of Indian dance to extend the frontiers of her art.
 She has even evolved her own style that she calls Neo-Bharatam.

 Ratnam is a recipient of the Senior Fellowship from the Department of Culture, Government of India.
 Firmly rooted in the traditional perimeters of Indian dance and theatre, Ratnam remains open to international perspectives and trans-cultural collaborations with sculptors, painters, writers, directors, poets and musicians.
-She co-produces and is the Co-Artistic Director of India’s only annual avant-garde arts event in Chennai, The Other Festival (1998), which takes place every year from December 1 – 7 in Chennai.

 For more information on Anita Ratnam: www.arangham.com ; www.anitaratnam.com